 Leave a Comment and Follow Us

 Please let us know what you think of Burt Reynolds in the comments section below.
 If there is a film you’d like us to review, send us an email at [email protected] with your name, location, and film choice.
-And finally, if you are of the social media persuasion, you can look Movie House Memories up on Twitter or Pinterest, and if you do, please give us a follow when you find us.
+Additionally, join Movie House Memories on Twitter to stay up to date on our latest news and YouTube for all our film reviews.